-Build your little one’s self-confidence as children cook, craft and dance through our multi-sensory programs.
+Build your little one’s self-confidence as children dance, craft and move through our multi-sensory programs.
 Designed with young brains and bodies in mind, children develop motor skills, cooperation and communication in a nurturing environment.
 Parents, grandparents and caregivers benefit from social interaction with other grown ups, too!

 Music and Movement

 Interactive sing-alongs, creative movement exercises, finger plays, puppetry and classic children’s songs tap into each child’s individual expressive ability.
 From infancy, children are naturally receptive to tempo and rhythm in its musical form.
 This half-hour program immerses children under five in activities that enhance and support the kinesthetic, linguistic and musical intelligences.
 Designed for children 5 years old and under.

 Check when we’re moving and grooving next on our calendar.

 story + ART